hashicorp/terraform/website/source/docs/providers/google/r/compute_instance.html.markdown

   are not allowed to be used simultaneously.

 * `network_interface` - (Required) Networks to attach to the instance.
-This can be specified multiple times for multiple networks.
+This can be specified multiple times for multiple networks, but GCE is currently limited to just 1.
 Structure is documented below.

 * `network` - (DEPRECATED, Required) Networks to attach to the instance.
 This can be specified multiple times for multiple networks.
 Structure is documented